RadinPirouz/linux-documents/Containerization & Orchestration/Kubernetes/3-Commands.md

 ### Running a Pod

-> **Note:** While `kubectl run` is a versatile command, note that in recent Kubernetes versions it is primarily used for running single pods (not deployments).
-For more complex configurations, consider using YAML manifests.
+> **Note:** The `kubectl run` command is best suited for running single pods.
+For more complex deployments, consider using YAML manifests.

 - **Basic Example:**